-Under the TPG Scheme Implementation Deed, HTAL and its wholly-owned subsidiary, H3GAH and Vodafone Group Plc and its relevant subsidiaries entered into an escrow deed under which, subject to certain exceptions, they must not dispose, directly or indirectly, of any of their TPG shares for a period of 24 months following merger implementation.
-Furthermore, the VHAH shareholders' agreement entered into between HTAL, Vodafone Group Plc, VHAH and others dated 24 June 2020: (i) places restrictions on direct and indirect transfers of shares in VHAH for a period of 2 years from the merger implementation, and (ii) places restrictions on VHAH from selling its shares in TPG for a period of 2 years from merger implementation and also provides that, at on expiry of 3 years from the merger implementation, either VHAH shareholder group may require VHAH to sell no more than 10% of VHAH's TPG shares in any 9-month period subject to the other shareholder group having a right of first offer to purchase the shares prior to them being sold to a third party.
+Under the TPG Scheme Implementation Deed, HTAL and its wholly-owned subsidiary, H3GAH and Vodafone Group Plc ("VGP") and its relevant subsidiaries entered into an escrow deed under which, subject to certain exceptions, they must not dispose of, directly or indirectly, any of their TPG shares for a period of 24 months following merger implementation.
+Furthermore, the VHAH shareholders' agreement entered into between HTAL, VGP, VHAH and others dated 24 June 2020: (i) places restrictions on direct and indirect transfers of shares in VHAH for a period of two years from the merger implementation, and (ii) places restrictions on VHAH from selling its shares in TPG for a period of two years from merger implementation and also provides that, on expiry of three years from the merger implementation, either VHAH shareholder group may require VHAH to sell no more than 10% of VHAH's TPG shares in any nine-month period subject to the other shareholder group having a right of first offer to purchase the shares prior to them being sold to a third party.